-This village doesn't celebrate either Boon Khun Lan or Boon Khao Jee, but this event (aka Boon Duean Sahm, the "Third Month Merit-Making Tradition") includes features from both.
-For more information, see the overview of heet sip-song, the twelve Isan merit-making traditions.
+This village doesn't celebrate either Boon Khun Lan or Boon Khao Jee as individual ceremonies, but this event (aka Boon Duean Sahm, the "Third Month Merit-Making Tradition") includes features from both.
+For more information see the overview of heet sip-song, the twelve Isan merit-making traditions.
 Note that some villages use the name Boon Berk Bahn for Boon Samha, but that is unrelated.

 Preparation of the offerings to the spirits and the monks began the day before.
 Each family cooks some food, ties bark from a banana plant into a kratong basket, and makes little clay figurines.

 Up at 5am, the next morning started with making more food.
 Two in particular, both grilled over charcoal, are khao jee, sticky rice coated in beaten egg (it's the namesake of Boon Khao Jee) and khao griap, a crispy flatbread made of sticky rice flour and pounded skunk vine (Paederia linearis) root.